Onagawa, Miyagi: Government

 Onagawa has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
 Onagawa, together with the city of Ishinomaki, contributes five seats to the Miyagi Prefectural legislature.
 In terms of national politics, the town is part of Miyagi 5th district of the lower house of the Diet of Japan.

 Economy

 The economy of Onagawa is largely based on commercial fishing.
 The town acts as a processing and distribution hub for variety of sea foods, but is particularly known for coho salmon, pacific saury and the cultivation of oysters.
-The Onagawa Nuclear Power Plant, once a major source of income for the town, has remained offline since the 2011 earthquake.
+The Onagawa Nuclear Power Plant, once a major source of income for the town, has remained offline since the 2011 earthquake; an intended restart date for the plant was originally set for 2021, but has been moved to 2024.